avian2/jsonmerge/README.rst

   You can specify a *sortByRef* merge option to indicate the key that will be used to sort the items in the array.
 This option can be an arbitrary *JSON pointer*.
 When resolving the pointer the root is placed at the root of the array item.
+Sort order can be reversed by setting the *sortReverse* option.

 arrayMergeById
   Merge arrays, identifying items to be merged by an ID field.
 Resulting